 Those are our preferred channels (open source is open by nature).

-We also have a biweekly community call, details of which are announced on the mailing list.
+We also have a biweekly community call and a monthly new contributors meeting, details of which are announced on the mailing list and listed in our community calendar.
 You are very welcome to join.
 If you are new to contributing to open source, we also highly recommend reading this guide.

 Our community aspires to treat everyone equally and to value all contributions.
 We have a Code of Conduct to foster an open and welcoming environment.